Diana has been the Labour MP for Hull North since 2005 - the first woman elected to Westminster representing a Hull seat.

 Diana was born in the North West of England and read Law at Queen Mary College, London University.
 She qualified as a Barrister and worked for many years in Community Law Centres.
 Before entering Parliament, Diana had served as a local councillor and as a Non-Executive Director in the NHS.

 Under the Labour Government between 2005 and 2010 Diana was a Parliamentary Under Secretary of State in the Department of Children, Schools and Families and a Government Whip.
 Since 2010, Diana has held a variety of Labour Opposition Front Bench posts, including in Home Affairs, Foreign Affairs and Health.

-Diana plays an active role on the British Inter-Parliamentary Union, the British American Parliamentary Group and Chairs several cross-party groups, including: Friends of the University of Hull, Human Rights, Left Behind Neighbourhoods, Sexual and Reproductive Health and Commercial Sexual Exploitation.
+Diana plays an active role on the British American Parliamentary Group and Chairs several cross-party parliamentary groups, including: Haemophilia and Contaminated Blood, Friends of the University of Hull, Human Rights, Left Behind Neighbourhoods, Sexual and Reproductive Health and Commercial Sexual Exploitation.